Languages and Cultures

 The Department of Languages and Cultures is a vital and active presence in the College of Arts and Sciences at West Chester University and in the surrounding area.
 The name of the department conveys the range of research and instruction that exists at the undergraduate and graduate levels and reflects the breadth and nature of our activities.

 Languages taught include Arabic, Chinese, French, German, Greek, Hebrew, Italian, Japanese, Latin, Russian and Spanish.
 We offer beginning and intermediate language courses in Classics, French, German, Italian, Russian and Spanish, as well as courses in other languages.
-We offer minors in Classics, French, German, Italian, Russian, Spanish and Linguistics, and major concentrations and K-12 Certification in French, German, Russian and Spanish.
+We offer minors in Classics, French, German, Italian, Russian, and Spanish, as well as interdisciplinary minors in Latin American and Latino/a Studies, Linguistics, and Russian Studies.
+Major concentrations and K-12 Certification are ofered in French, German, Russian and Spanish.

 Active language clubs host varied events (films, dinners, talks) and travel to nearby cities for theater, opera, museums, markets, etc. Our students can also become members of three Honorary Societies: Alpha Mu Gamma (The National Collegiate Foreign Language Honor Society), Sigma Delta Pi (The National Collegiate Hispanic Honor Society), and Pi Delta Phi (The French National Honor Society).

 Our classes are innovative, featuring student-centered study of culture, history, literature and language, often using video, computer software, and internet-based activities.
 Coursework provides opportunities for service-based learning and community outreach activities that promote real-world use of language skills.